Get a tretinoin prescription online

 What is tretinoin?

-Tretinoin (also known by its brand names Retin-A or Tretin-X) is a prescription-strength topical gel or cream widely used by dermatologists to treat acne, hyperpigmentation, wrinkles, and sun damage1.
+Tretinoin (also known by its brand names Retin-A, Renova or Tretin-X) is a topical prescription medication widely used by dermatologists to treat acne, hyperpigmentation, wrinkles and sun damage1.

 Tretinoin works by accelerating the lifecycle of skin cells and boosting new collagen formation.
 It belongs to a family of synthetic and natural compounds called retinoids that are derived from Vitamin A2.

-Do you need a prescription to buy a tretinoin?
+Do you need a prescription to buy tretinoin (Retin-A)?

 Tretinoin also works in the dermis promoting the production of collagen and elastin thickening the dermal layer and making the skin appear more plump5.